-This homemade Creme de Cacao recipe is great for gift giving, but be sure to make an extra bottle of this chocolate liqueur for you!
+This homemade Creme de Cacao recipe is great for gift giving, but be sure to make an extra bottle of this delicious chocolate liqueur for you.
+There’s a delicious chocolate cocktail in your future!

 For double the fun, pair it up with this homemade coffee liqueur, aka Kahlua.

 Homemade liqueurs are easy to make and satisfying to give.
 They take only a few minutes of hands on time, but they excel in wow-factor.
-This homemade crème de cacao is an exceptional chocolate liqueur that is useful for cocktails, but also good for flavoring coffee drinks, frosting, trifle, truffles, and other desserts.
+This homemade crème de cacao is an exceptional chocolate liqueur that is useful for dessert cocktails, but also good for adding chocolate flavor to coffee drinks, frosting, trifle, truffles, and other baked goods.

 This DIY creme de cacao recipe makes an amazing gift; present it in a fancy upcycled bottle wrapped in a cloth gift bag.

-Depending on the cost of cacao nibs and vodka where you live, it may not be cheaper than just buying a bottle of Crème de Cacao at the store.
+Depending on the cost of cacao nibs and vodka where you live, it may not be cheaper than just buying a bottle of chocolate-flavored liqueur at the store.
 The homemade version is more flavorful and contains fewer toxins than a store bought bottle, though

 If you want to have crème de cacao ready for December gifting, it will be best if you can start this chocolate liqueur in September or October so the flavors can meld.
 You only need four ingredients; it’s very easy.